cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `command` <PropMeta>optional</PropMeta>

   - The command used to build your Worker.
-On Linux and macOS system, the command is executed in the `sh` shell and the `cmd` shell for Windows.
+On Linux and macOS, the command is executed in the `sh` shell and the `cmd` shell for Windows.
 The `&&` and `||` shell operators may be used.

 - `cwd` <PropMeta>optional</PropMeta>